bshk003/arxivarius/README.md

 arxivarius is Chromium extension that allows the user to download arXiv papers with custom, descriptive filenames.

-The extension automatically renames pdf-files downloaded from *arxiv.org* according to a template based on the paper's metadata (e.g., author, title, date, subject).
+The extension automatically renames pdf-files downloaded from *arxiv.org* according to a template parametrized by the paper's metadata (e.g., author, title, date, subject).
 This may help to keep a low-key file-based research library more organized.

 ### The filename template format